Acce5sDenied/MCBE_Parkour_wiki/README.md

 + You have 16 b/t absolute speed cap.(Yes, I did use a tnt cannon to test)

 ## Numbers
-I did not look at the code, I got these by testing.//todo
+I did not look at the code, I got these by testing.
 ### Base values
 the formulas should be the same as java's
 + shifted acceleration: `0.294`